-WCIA’s Wales for Peace project wants to celebrate young people who have contributed to peace in their school / community in a variety of ways.
-We are organising two events on 14th & 16th March 2018 where young people will showcase what they have done and receive a certificate and an award.
+WCIA’s Wales for Peace project wants to celebrate young people who have contributed to peace in their school / community in a variety of ways. e are working with Llangollen International Musical Eisteddfod who will host a Young Peacemakers Awards Ceremony at the International Eisteddfod on 4 July where young people will showcase what they have done and receive a certificate and an award.
 Individual young people or groups can enter under the following categories.
 It is also acceptable to nominate someone else (with their permission!)

 Young Peacemaker of the Year:

 You will have been active in the pursuit of peace in your local or wider community, and your actions will have inspired others – your peers or people older or younger than yourself.